minza55113151/RWAPSSF/README.md

 ## Solution

 1. Use commitment to protect front-running
-2. Use account address instead idx 0 or 1
+2. (Done) Use account address instead idx 0 or 1
 3. Use timer to protect lock
 4. Restart game when game finish